 However, the spectrum of policy core beliefs has increased: Positions back in 2001 were much more polarized compared to 2013.
 Especially actors in the midright political spectrum today exhibit a greater variety of beliefs than in earlier years.
+Meanwhile, we find actors in both coalitions who show beliefs that are close to the opposite coalition.
+Actors that display moderate beliefs and engage in cross-coalition collaboration and coordination can play a crucial role for policy change (Beyers and Braun 2013; Kriesi and Jegen 2001).
+As brokers they seem particularly relevant in Swiss policy-making, which is generally characterized by compromise seeking.
+Our study points to EWZ, VSG, CVP, Swisscleantech, AEE and Swissolar as potential candidates for such a role.

-Moreover, we found quite some support for the energy transition policy proposal at the level of secondary beliefs - despite otherwise stable coalitions.
-Several pro-economy actors support the current policy proposal, although they display otherwise conservative policy core beliefs.
+Moreover and most importantly, we found quite some support for the energy transition policy proposal at the level of secondary beliefs - despite otherwise stable coalitions.
+Several pro-economy actors agree with essential aspects of the proposal such as more support for renewables and nuclear phase-out, although they display otherwise conservative policy core beliefs.

 Finally, our study revealed that there is a comparatively high political interest in the energy transition.
 The current policy proposal received a record-breaking 460 submissions, while earlier bills got 2 to 3 times less.
-The proposal has touched upon the interests of a wide range of organizations and industries, including transportation, building, cement industry, machinery industry etc. Many of these are not 'the usual suspects' in energy policy, which points to the variety of issues at stake and the fundamental nature of an energy transition.
+The proposal has touched upon the interests of a wide range of organizations and industries, including transportation, building, cement industry, machinery industry etc. Many of these are not 'the usual suspects' of the energy policy constituency.